YakumoHaruka/l4d2_docs/known_problems_of_campaigns.md

  `Malformed Mission File`

 - `OuttroImage` in the mission file missing the `vgui\` prefix.
-- Survival mode sections in the mission file are missing the names of them, and a pair of outer brackets.
+- Survival mode sections in the mission file are missing the names of them, and a pair of outer braces.
 [Here](fixed_mission_files/southstreet-3.txt) is a simple fix for all these problems.
 - Only the `server` side needs to redeploy the repaired VPK file.

 ---